 Colombia streamlined its visa process a couple years ago and you can apply online, fewer documents are required and approvals are now relatively fast, typically in about a week or two.
 And visas in Brazil reportedly can take at least a month to receive.

 Medellín wins this category due to Colombia having lower income requirements and lower investment requirement needed for visas than in Brazil.
-Also due to no visa being needed for tourists to enter Colombia from the U.S., Canada and Australia.

 The Medellin Guru City and Place Comparisons